-- Market positioning of product or service via price in the target market, e.g. high price to signal high value and exclusivity
+- Market positioning of product or service via price in the target market, e.g. high price to signal high value and exclusivity.

 - Membership of tariff union such as the European Union: check all aspects of rules surrounding products or services originating in the union versus those imported from outside the union.

-- Prices already operating in home country where relevant
+- Prices already operating in home country where relevant.

-- Currency exchange rates with other countries, both actual and potential
+- Currency exchange rates with other countries, both actual and potential.

-- Costs of tariff and other barriers
+- Costs of tariffs and other barriers.

-- Any variation in local taxes, including value added tax
+- Any variation in local taxes, including value added tax.

-- Prices of similar products already available in the target country
+- Prices of similar products already available in the target country.

-- Trade discounts and other special deals already operating in the target country, e.g. regular discounts off the manufacturer’s list price for reaching volume targets
+- Trade discounts and other special deals already operating in the target country, e.g. regular discounts off the manufacturer’s list price for reaching volume targets.

-- Distributor markup already operating in the target country, i.e. the difference between the distributor’s price and the customer’s price
+- Distributor markup already operating in the target country, i.e. the difference between the distributor’s price and the customer’s price.

 - For multinationals, the prices at which goods are transferred between subsidiaries – called ‘transfer pricing.’

-- Availability of web-based selling structures and distributors both to reduce selling costs and to promote goods
+- Availability of web-based selling structures and distributors both to reduce selling costs and to promote goods.

 - Possibility of parallel trade pricing, i.e. goods imported from low-tax country into parallel country with higher taxes